sherryrich/gymbag/README.md

 * As a website user I want to be able to register an account
 * As a website user I want to be able to update details on my account
 * As a website user I want to be able to register for newsletter
-* As a website user I want to be able to add products to my shopping bag and update / pusrchase items easily
+* As a website user I want to be able to add products to my shopping bag and update / purchase items easily
 * As a website user I want to be able to checkout securely
 * As a website user I want to be able to leave comments on all news / blog posts
 * As a website user I want to be able to Like & unlike on all news / blog posts